dan-leo/masters/thesis/v8/3_design.md

 SIBs carry relevant information for the UE, which helps UE to access a cell, perform cell re-selection, information related to INTRA-frequency, INTER-frequency and INTER-RAT cell selections.
 In LTE there are 13 types of SIBs as can be seen in Table \ref{tbl:sib_descr}.

-See Appendix \ref{appendixD} for examples of NB-IoT SIB blocks.
+See Appendix \ref{appendix_sibs} for examples of NB-IoT SIB blocks.

 * Downlink systemInformationBlockType1
 * Downlink systemInformation